Idealistmatthew/idealistmatthew.github.io/about.md

 <h3> Who Am I? </h3>

-<blockquote>To be the Turning point in the lives of everyone I meet. </blockquote>
+<h6> "To be the Turning point in the lives of everyone I meet." </h6>

 <p>
 What better way to get to know me than to know what I live by?
-I believe that by following this principle of mine, I can do my part in \
-making the world a better place.
+I believe that by following this principle of mine, I can do my part in making the world a better place.
 </p>